pastel-pickup/nlp-drug-recommend/proposal.md

-# PeopleSay: A Drug Recommendation System For The People By The People
+# PeopleRX: A Drug Recommendation System For The People By The People

 # Question/Need:
 # What is the question behind your analysis or model and what practical impact will your work have?